react-grid-layout/react-grid-layout/README.md

 RGL works just fine with server-side rendering.

 RGL is React-only and does not require jQuery.
-It does (for the time being) require lodash.

 More demos are coming soon.
 RGL supports adding and removing components without fuss.